examples/test_Molecules.jl

 end

-The PMDs obtained from different molecule's HOMO orbitals are shown below.
-The structures of the PMDs reflect the geometries of the orbitals, which are also mirrored in the orientation-dependent structure factors, which are also shown in the figure.
+The PMDs obtained from the HOMOs of different molecules are presented in the figure below.
+The structures of the PMDs reflect the geometries of the corresponding orbitals, which are further mirrored in the orientation-dependent structure factors, as illustrated in another figure below.